Lectio divina: a guide to contemplative Bible reading

 What does the Bible say about suffering, death, doubt, evil, money, and forgiveness?
 Explore Scripture's honest answers without easy slogans.

-What are the earliest sources for Jesus' resurrection?
-Compare Paul, the Gospels, Acts, and early Christian witnesses in one evidence-based guide.
+Compare the earliest sources for Jesus' resurrection, including Paul, 1 Corinthians 15, the Gospels, Acts, and early Christian witnesses.

 Learn how to comfort someone as a Christian with biblical presence, prayer, lament, and practical love when words feel too small.